 While a person can simply tell you that they are having problems with neck pain and provide a clear description of the issue for their doctor, you will have to rely on observing a specific set of symptoms in order to realize that your dog having a problem.

 The condition will often start as the result of an injury – major or seemingly insignificant at first – and will continue to get worse as time goes on.
 A stiff neck will often cause trouble with a dog’s whole posture, causing them to sit or lie at odd angles and even walk and run with an unbalanced gait.
 This is because any slight disturbance of the posterior chain muscles that support the spine can have a knock-on effect on the neck, causing sudden twinges of sharp pain.
 Additionally, this discomfort may alter the personality of your dog, causing them to become unwilling to be touched or exercise and may even cause them to become aggressive if they are not left in peace.
-Difficulty chewing and swallowing is also not uncommon among dogs suffering from neck issues.
-In order to diagnose the dog’s problem, the vet will commonly only need to perform a physical examination of the animal, but more serious underlying damage may require additional tests such as x-rays.
+Difficulty chewing and swallowing is also not uncommon among canines suffering from neck issues.
+In order to diagnose the dog’s problem, the vet will commonly only need to perform a physical examination, but more serious underlying damage may require additional tests such as x-rays.

 For more information on neck pain in dogs and the ways in which it can present itself, please feel free to read our guide to Neck and Back Pain in Dogs .